gds1986/rest_api_test/README.md

 ## Testcases
+* Testcases are automated using Python's `requests` package
 * Validations are done using python `assert` statements
 * All testcases validate that the response code is `200`
 * Other validations include format checks according to docs/examples provided on https://github.com/thundercomb/poetrydb#readme